Decarbonisation and Skuld's role

 The EU ETS operates on a “cap and trade” principle, limiting greenhouse gas (GHG) emissions and reducing the cap annually to align with EU climate targets.

-The EU ETS can have an impact on members and clients' operations.
+The EU ETS can impact members' and clients' operations.
 Skuld urges shipping companies to develop knowledge about the EU ETS and its impact on maritime transportation.
 For members trading in the EU, the cost of allowances can be significant and will increase each year.
 Prioritising a robust plan for decarbonisation and fleet optimisation is crucial.

-Please see our EU ETS flyer for the most important info affecting the shipping companies.
+Please see our EU ETS flyer for the most important information on shipping companies.

 International Maritime Organization (IMO) GHG strategy